reutlazarr/AspProject/README.md

 # AspProject

-Welcome to the wonderful world of BloomFilter!
+Welcome to the exciting journey of developing BloomFilter!

-Our work process:
+Here's how we approached the project:
-First we read the exercise and started to divide tasks in JIRA. we divided them into three epics, according to the three steps in the instructions.
+Initially, we analyzed the project requirements and organized tasks in JIRA, categorizing them into three epics based on the instruction's key steps.
-We did step 1 and checked that our work environment was ready for working.
-Then while Reut created our workflow and dockerfile, Bar started to write our code by TDD method.
-1. We started in creating bloomFilter test and then the class itself, with the relevant methods as addUrl and IsBlackList. we created HashFunctoin and checked it all works.
+Our first move was to ensure a smooth setup of our working environment.
+During the development phase, Reut was in charge of crafting our workflow and Dockerfile, while Bar engaged in coding through the Test-Driven Development (TDD) approach.
+The development process unfolded as follows:

+We commenced by drafting tests for the bloomFilter, followed by constructing the class and its essential methods like addUrl and IsBlackList.
+We developed a HashFunction and verified the seamless integration of all components.
-2. We refactored HashFunction, created another different HashFunction and their interface, all by TDD, first the test and then the code itself.
+Next, we refined the HashFunction, introduced an alternative HashFunction and their interface, adhering to the TDD principle of testing first, then coding.
-3. We wrote the classes that support our app like menu. we refactored bloomFilter and transferred addUrl and IsBlackList to derived from ICommand interface.
+Subsequently, we developed supporting classes for our application, such as menu.
+We refined the bloomFilter class and restructured addUrl and IsBlackList methods to inherit from the ICommand interface.
-4. We wrote bloomFilterManager that create the bloomFilter according to the user input and we added realBlackList and refactored command.
-Then we wrote app that execute the users command.
+We then crafted the bloomFilterManager, which initializes the bloomFilter based on user inputs.
+We also added realBlackList and improved the command structure.
+Finally, we developed the app class to execute user commands.
-At the end we refactored our tests and our code in accordance.
-We checked it all works with the docker by the ymal files that run it.
+To conclude, we refined our tests and code, ensuring compatibility and functionality with Docker, as orchestrated by the YAML files.
+To integrate changes into the main branch, simply create a pull request.

-By make pull request into main() the code will run. if you want to run our code, this is the command line: g++ -o bloomFilter -Iheaders src/main.cpp src/app.cpp src/bloomFilterManager.cpp src/menu.cpp src/hashFunction1.cpp src/hashFunction2.cpp src/addUrl.cpp src/isBlackList.cpp src/bloomFilter.cpp src/realBlackList.cpp src/checkInput.cpp -std=c++14
+If you're keen to run our code, here’s the command line:

+g++ -o bloomFilter -Iheaders src/main.cpp src/app.cpp src/bloomFilterManager.cpp src/menu.cpp src/hashFunction1.cpp src/hashFunction2.cpp src/addUrl.cpp src/isBlackList.cpp src/bloomFilter.cpp src/realBlackList.cpp src/checkInput.cpp -std=c++14